Brunton Theatre

-The Brunton Theatre was a mid-scale performing arts venue in Musselburgh, East Lothian, Scotland.
+The Brunton Theatre is a building in Musselburgh, East Lothian, Scotland that was a mid-scale performing arts venue 1971–2023.
 It is part of a wider complex, incorporating council offices, called Brunton Memorial Hall.

 The building is textured concrete and glass, and was designed by William Kininmonth, with a gilded relief sculpture by the Scottish sculptor Thomas Whalen on the facade.

-Queen Elizabeth, the Queen Mother opened it in 1971.
+History

 The name derives from John D. Brunton, son of John Brunton, the founder of the Brunton Wireworks.
 He died in 1951 and left a bequest of £700,000 to the people of Musselburgh for the purpose of creating a community hall.
 The Town Council supplemented this and created a larger scheme which incorporated their offices.
+Queen Elizabeth the Queen Mother led the official opening on 23 June 1971.

-There are two performance spaces in the building: a 300 capacity theatre, with notably clear sightlines, and a main hall upstairs, which seats 500.
-The main hall (also known as "Venue 1") hosts classical music concerts, comedy and contemporary dance performances, as well as regular cinema screenings and live screenings from the National Theatre and Royal Opera House.
+The building had two main performance spaces: a 300 capacity theatre, with notably clear sightlines, and a main hall upstairs, which seated 500.
+The main hall (also known as "Venue 1") was used to host classical music concerts, comedy and contemporary dance performances, as well as regular cinema screenings and live screenings from the National Theatre and Royal Opera House.